-STRATEGIC MONITORING ou know your competitors as well as they know you?
+STRATEGIC MONITORING: Do you know your competitors as well as they know you?

-- →Define the strategic issues for your company.
-Only mFocus onenitor those who are truly important for your business. - als it better to know your customers, your partners, your competitors, or your suppliers? - als it more relevant to detect new technologies or market trends? - Analyse your strengths and weaknesses. - ^aDiscover development opportunities or threats to your business.

-- Develop a culture of information_gathering among your employees (experience feedback, discovery reports, ability for self_criticism, etc.). - Do not hesitate to contact the consular network (chamber of commerce Enterprise Europe Network, etc.), professional structures (e.g. branch organisations), or technical centres. - ^aThey organise technology, materials, markets, regulatory monitoring, etc. - ^aThey will support you in developing your innovation and competitiveness.
+- Define the strategic issues for your company.
+Focus on those who are truly important for your business. - Is it better to know your customers, , your partners, your competitors, or your suppliers? - Is it more relevant to detect new technologies or market trends? - Analyse your strengths and weaknesses. - Discover development opportunities or threats to your business. - Develop a culture of information gathering among your employees (experience feedback, discovery reports, ability for self criticism, etc.). - Do not hesitate to contact the consular network (chamber of commerce Enterprise Europe Network, etc.), professional structures (e.g. branch organisations), or technical centres. - They organise technology, materials, markets, regulatory monitoring, etc. - They will support you in developing your innovation and competitiveness.